ikmb/exome-seq/README.md

 - gvcf calling
 - joint variant calling
 - variant recalibration (SNPs and Indels) and filtering
-- effect prediction using VEP and Annovar (optional)
+- effect prediction using VEP (optional)

 ## Installing the pipeline